ManishSahu53/cogconverter/README.rst

 2. Reading data block by block, so can be run of even low memory server
 3. Supports Multiband TIFs
 4. 3-4 Band uint8 TIF (Orthomosaic)
-5. Consideration of Alpha band For transparency
-6. Building pyramids if not available (This will improve rendering speed)
+5. Building pyramids if not available (This will improve rendering speed)
-7. Compressing data
+6. Compressing data
-8. Compressing to the same compression format as the original TIF.
+7. Compressing to the same compression format as the original TIF.
 If original TIF was not compressed then LZW lossless compression is used to compress.
-9. Tile whole into 256x256 smaller blocks internally
+8. Tile whole into 256x256 smaller blocks internally

 Validator.py
 ~~~~~~~~~~~~

 It will validate tiff for COG format.
-If tif is already is in COG format
-then it will skip that file else it will convert it to COG format.

 Converter.py
 ~~~~~~~~~~~~